Zipcar

 Zipcar is an American car-sharing company and a subsidiary of Avis Budget Group.
 Zipcar provides vehicle reservations to its members, billable by the minute, hour or day; members may have to pay a monthly or annual membership fee in addition to car reservations charges.
 Gas, maintenance, insurance options, and a dedicated parking spot are included.
 Zipcar was founded in 2000 by Antje Danielson and Robin Chase.

 On March 14, 2013, Avis Budget Group acquired Zipcar for approximately US$500 million.
-Scott Griffith, who had run the company for the previous 10 years, resigned the day after the acquisition closed and passed the reins to a new company president, Mark Norman.
-In early 2014, Kaye Ceille took over as Zipcar's North American President.
-In the summer of 2016, Kaye Ceille became a managing director of Avis Budget Group International and in 2017, Tracey Zhen was appointed as President.
+Scott Griffith, who had run the company for the previous decade, resigned the day after the acquisition closed and passed the reins to a new company president, Mark Norman.
+In early 2014, Kaye Ceille took over as Zipcar's North American president.
+In the summer of 2016, Ceille became a managing director of Avis Budget Group International and in 2017, Tracey Zhen was appointed as president.
 Angelo Adams was announced as the head of Zipcar in 2022.

-In September 2016, Zipcar announced that it had 1 million members across 500 cities in 9 countries, and offers nearly 10,000 vehicles.
+In September 2016, Zipcar announced that it had 1 million members across 500 cities in nine countries, and offers nearly 10,000 vehicles.

-Members can instantly join and reserve vehicles via Zipcar's Android or iPhone mobile app or online, and once approved, immediately or up to a year in advance book Zipcars.
-Zipcar members have 24/7 on-demand access to the cars by enabling bluetooth on their Zipcar mobile app or, if needed, an access card which unlocks the door; the keys are already located inside.
+Members can instantly join and reserve vehicles via Zipcar's Android or iPhone mobile app or online and, once approved, immediately book Zipcars up to a year in advance.
+Zipcar members have 24/7 on-demand access to the cars by enabling Bluetooth on their Zipcar mobile app or, if needed, an access card which unlocks the door; the keys are already located inside.
 Members can also use Zipcar's app to search, book and locate a Zipcar by honking its horn, extend, end and cancel a reservation.

 In the third quarter of 2007, Zipcar merged with Seattle-based rival Flexcar to create a nationwide car rental company.
 The company's IPO was in April 2011.
-Zipcar common stock traded on NASDAQ under the ticker symbol "ZIP" until it was acquired by Avis in 2013.
+Zipcar common stock traded on Nasdaq under the ticker symbol "ZIP" until it was acquired by Avis in 2013.

 History

 Zipcar was co-founded by Antje Danielson and Robin Chase based on German and Swiss company precedents in January 2000.
 In June 2000, the first Zipcars hit the road around Boston, Massachusetts.
-In January 2001, Antje was fired after Robin Chase petitioned Zipcar's board for the ability to make hiring and firing decisions without consulting them.
+In January 2001, Danielson was fired after Chase petitioned Zipcar's board for the ability to make hiring and firing decisions without consulting them.